Permutation-based Inference for Variational Learning of Directed Acyclic Graphs: DAG space augmentation

-Thus, under the model above with independent exponential variables $ p(v_j \g r=1, \beta_j) = {\beta_j} \exp(- {\beta_j} {v_j}), $ the log probability of a permutation (ordering) can be easily computed by calculating the probability of the first element being the minimum among the whole set, then the probability of the second element being the minimum among the rest (i.e., the reduced set without the first element) and so on:
+\textbf{Probability of a permutation:} Thus, under the model above with independent exponential variables $ p(v_j \g r=1, \beta_j) = {\beta_j} \exp(- {\beta_j} {v_j}), $ the log probability of a permutation (ordering) can be easily computed by calculating the probability of the first element being the minimum among the whole set, then the probability of the second element being the minimum among the rest (i.e., the reduced set without the first element) and so on:

 and, therefore, we have that the log probability of a permutation under our model can be computed straightforwardly from above.